 It is critical to keep the extraction area clean to prevent infection.
 We will provide you with dry, sterile gauze to bite down on for 30-45 minutes to limit bleeding while clotting takes place.
-For the next 24 hours, you shouldn't smoke, rinse your mouth vigorously or brush the teeth directly next to the extraction site.
+For the next 24 hours, you shouldn’t smoke, rinse your mouth vigorously or brush your teeth directly next to the extraction site.

 A certain amount of pain and discomfort is to be expected following an extraction, which can be minimized with a painkiller and ice packs applied to the face for 15 minutes at a time.
 After a routine extraction, discomfort should lessen within three days to two weeks.
-If you experience prolonged or severe pain, swelling, bleeding or fever, contact us immediately.
+If you experience prolonged or severe pain, swelling, bleeding, or fever, contact us immediately.